chrislessard/LSM-Tree/README.md

 `cd` into the directory and invoke `python3 -m unittest test.ss_table_tests`.

-## Miscellaneous improvements
+## Notes

 Here are some places where this proof of concept implementation of an SSTable could be improved:

-### Bug: Infer the number of segments already on disk

-The functionality currently works fine for situations where the user has not left the interface.
-If they do, then load it up again, the AugmentedTable and SSTable should scan the segments directory to infer how many there are and which one it should use.

 ### Testing framework

 Unnittest is a bit basic and the tests contain a lot of redundancy.
-In a proper implementation, it would be better to port the tests to a more complete testing framework.
+It would be better to port the tests to a more complete testing framework.
 It would also be nice to see if there isn't a better way to test disk operations.

-### Testing by using class methods

-A lot of the tests were set up by manually creating files and calling functions.
-For instance, this was done in a case where a segment would be manually written to disk, rather than by calling db_set several times over.
-Generally speaking, I think it's ok to use internal methods in other unittests as long as those method's contracts don't change (i.e. they allow for refactoring but not full on redefinition).

-### How often we write to disk

-In the basic implementation of the key value store, we wrote to disk as soon as we could - every time a new value came in.
-In the SSTable approach, we prefer periodic flushes to disk to as to avoid regularly incurring the lag of connecting to the disk.
-The caveat in this strategy is that should our system crash, we lose the memtable.
-I've added a basic append-only-log to backup the memtable, but the amount of FileIO connections being made takes a serious toll on the writes.
-It would be good to find a more efficient way to overcome this problem.
+A quick fix would be to extract common logic for groups of tests into functions that can be run as more granular setup/teardown.

+### IO connections

+The append only log requires that every write to the memtable automatically be added to a write-ahead-log on disk.
+In a naive approach, this involves opening a new file IO stream for each write, which is extremely expensive and seriously detracts from the performance of the database.
+This was the motivation for the singleton class, which can be leveraged to write and flush to disk without incurring the same expense.

+The class could also store an open filestream as a class variable.
+This would avoid some issues around testing, in which the singleton persists throughout different test cases and needs to be cleared manually in setup.
+I didn't opt for this since it felt a little dirty.

-### Adding a sparse index to the memory table
+### Adding a bloom filter

-We can further improve the SSTable by adding a sparse index.
-It would only store some keys.
-If we cant find a value we're searching for in the index, we could leverage it to determine the appropriate range ('Christina' would be stored between 'Chris' and 'Daniel', for instance).
-Using the lower part of this range, we could read into disk and begin scanning through to the other boundary, since we know that the keys are sorted.
-The RedBlack tree supports these queries in its ciel and floor functions.
+A bloom filter is a probabilistic data structure that can efficiently inform us if a key is not in the database.
+Introducing one would allow the system to quickly determine if a key wasn't present, instead of searching through the memtable and every segment on disk.